The GSO Pop-Up Orchestra Festival

 * An Orchestra sing-along and opportunity to try percussion), at St Joseph’s Health Centre, featuring our Second Violinists and Music Therapist, Amy Behrends.
 Monday February 25, 6:30pm.

-This Sunday February 17th, an ensemble from the Guelph Symphony will also be performing at a fundraiser for Family and Children’s Services.
+On Sunday February 17th, an ensemble from the Guelph Symphonyperformed at a fundraiser for Family and Children’s Services.

-War Memorial Hall will be the setting for this wonderful afternoon of Harry Potter inspired activities and music!
-All proceeds go to the Children First Fund, Family and Children’s Services of Guelph and Wellington County.
-Visit www.fcsgw.org to purchase tickets.
+War Memorial Hall was the setting for this wonderful afternoon of Harry Potter inspired activities and music!
+All proceeds went the Children First Fund, Family and Children’s Services of Guelph and Wellington County.

 GSO has been operating youth outreach programs for eight years and in that time we have observed the strong desire in parents of young children give them opportunities to experience live classical music.
 We see such overwhelming joy in reaction to our KinderConcerts and Museum concerts.
 (Parents call to ask how they can prepare for the next show, and children regularly dress up as the characters in the shows we are presenting, and leave singing the beautiful melodies).
 We think that in presenting a series of engaging and participatory concerts as a Pop Up Orchestra Festival, we can reach out to an even broader demographic.

 What’s in the works for the GSO’s Pop Up Orchestra Festival 2020?

 Guelph Symphony is thrilled to have violinist and multi-genre artist, Edwin Huizinga, to co-curate our second festival!

 More details to follow!